FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 ![First Distance Measurement](figures/First_Measurement.png "First Distance Measurement")

-The measured distance is about 25,300 kilometers (your distance may vary slightly).
+The measured distance is about 25,300 kilometers (your distance will vary slightly).
 This is not the actual distance between Atlanta and Alice Springs.
 Since on the fly CRS transformation is turned off, QGIS measures directly between Atlanta and Alice Springs (along your measure line) heading East from Atlanta.
 What it should do is measure to Alice Springs by heading West from Atlanta instead of East as you defined since heading West is a shorter distance than heading East.
 However, QGIS does not know that the “World is round,” so-to-speak, since on-the-fly transformation (OTF) is turned off.
 With OTF turned on, it treats the coordinate system as a selected World-based coordinate system.
 This view does not maintain spherical distance measurements, and distorts shape, direction and area.

-Let’s tell QGIS that we are, in fact, working with a World-based coordinate system and wish to measure on a round world.
+We need to tell QGIS that we are, in fact, working with a World-based coordinate system and wish to measure on a round world.

-10. From the menu bar, select Project -> Project Properties.
+10. From the menu bar, select Project | Project Properties.

 11. Click on the CRS tab.